A Long, Proud History

 We offer a wide range of implements such as Agricultural, Forestry, Light Industrial, Skid Steer Attachments, Turf, and Lawn and Garden equipment.

-Office and warehouse locations in Lewisberry, PA, Syracuse, NY, Waterville, ME, and our main headquarters in West Springfield, MA, enable us to serve equipment dealers in 13 states throughout the Northeast including Massachusetts, Connecticut, Rhode Island, Vermont, New Hampshire, Maine, New York, New Jersey, Pennsylvania, Maryland, Delaware, Virginia, and West Virginia.
+Office and warehouse locations in Lewisberry, PA, Syracuse, NY, Fairfield, ME, and our main headquarters in West Springfield, MA, enable us to serve equipment dealers in 13 states throughout the Northeast including Massachusetts, Connecticut, Rhode Island, Vermont, New Hampshire, Maine, New York, New Jersey, Pennsylvania, Maryland, Delaware, Virginia, and West Virginia.

 To the best of our knowledge, Woodhouse is the oldest agricultural equipment distributor in North America.